franckdpt/keep-my-monitors-awake/README.md

 Once the extension is installed, it works automatically in the background.
 You don't need to do anything else.

+## Enable / Disable the extension

+You can enable / disable the extension by simply clicking on the extension icon in the top Chrome taskbar (if pinned).
+When the extension is enabled, the icon is in color.
+When the extension is disabled, the icon is in black and white.

+By enabling or disabling the extension, you can easily control whether the audio signals are being sent to your monitors or not.
+This can be useful if you need silence for a certain period of time or if you want to save energy by disabling the extension for a while.

 ## Compatible Monitors

 Keep My Monitors Awake works with a variety of monitors, including: